inojunk007/terraform-docker-nginx/README.md

 # terraform-docker-nginx
-this Terraform Module deploys an NGINX container to Docker Engine
+This Terraform Module deploys an NGINX container to Docker Engine

+This module target's the local Docker engine, not a remote engine

+This module was developed by